druidalabs/frome.fm/README.md

-# Evento
+# Frome.fm

-Evento is a minimal, responsive theme for Jekyll.
-The projects allows people, groups or companies to host and show a list future and past events.
+Frome.fm is a minimal, responsive website to broadcast and promote radio programs created by the community members.

+The website contains a basic structure with the 'play now' button to listen to the current live radio (as you do in the car) The content in the main area is organised in posts.
+Each post represent a program.
+Each program has a Producer associated to it and the post will contain an image, description, date and tags to facilitate search.

 ### Features

 * Clean layout
 * Responsive layout
-* Shows future and past events
+* Shows current (live), future and past programs
-* Easy for people to add events
+* Easy for people to add new programs

+### Technology
+Based in Jekyll framework

 ---

 ### Install and Test

-1. Download or clone repo `git clone git@github.com:boyney123/evento.git`
+1. Download or clone repo `git clone git@github.com:druidalabs/frome.fm.git`
-2. Enter the folder: `cd evento/`
+2. Enter the folder: `cd frome.fm/`
 4. Start Jekyll server: `jekyll serve`

 Access via: [http://localhost:4000](http://localhost:4000)